MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/cli/cli-ot-sensor.md

 ---
-title:Advanced CLI reference: OT sensor appliance management - Microsoft Defender for IoT
+title: Advanced CLI reference for OT sensor appliance management - Microsoft Defender for IoT
 description: Learn about the CLI commands available for managing the Defender for IoT on-premises applications. ms.date: 09/07/2022 ms.topic: reference